tradle/tim-old-engine/README.md

 ### zlorp

-Peer-to-peer OTR-based chat.
-Discovery via bittorrent-dht, hole-punching, and chat via rUDP (later via UTP).
+[Zlorp](https://github.com/tradle/zlorp) is just the core chat module.
+It uses OTR for secure sessions (later will add support for Axolotl, which is used by TextSecure and Pond).
+Peer discovery today is done via bittorrent-dht (later via BEP 44 and other means).
+Zlorp provides UDP NAT traversal (firewall hole-punching), and a chat via rUDP reliable channel (later via uTP).

 ### bitkeeper-js

-A module that uses [WebTorrent](https://github.com/feross/webtorrent) for storing and ensuring replication of arbitrary files.
-In Tradle, bitkeeper is used to store the original (encrypted) versions of on-chain files.
+[Bitkeeper](https://github.com/tradle/bitkeeper-js) module uses [WebTorrent](https://github.com/feross/webtorrent) for storing and ensuring replication of arbitrary files.
+In Tradle, bitkeeper is used to store the original (encrypted) versions of on-chain objects (structured messages).

 ### chained-obj

-An on-chain object builder and parser.
+[Chained-obj](https://github.com/tradle/chained-obj) is object builder and parser.
 Currently uses multipart to store arbitrary JSON data + attachments.
+These objects are later encrypted and put on-chain.

 ### bitjoe-js (to be renamed to: chainwriter)